 Even when the kids want a snack or something different for lunch, there are healthy options.
 Both my girls snack on cashews, hard boiled eggs and cheese, Miss K loves granola bars and sunflower seeds and Miss M doesn’t have much of a sweet tooth.
 Yet when I pack their lunches, we need some balance and variety.

-Through a campaign presented by Team Mom (Child’s Play Communications), I had the opportunity to check out a variety of healthier – yet kid-friendly – options.
+Through a new campaign, I had the opportunity to check out a variety of healthier – yet kid-friendly – options.
 You may have noticed the “Eating Right” line of foods showing up on shelves and in the freezer section of your store.
 But were you aware that Safeway, in cahoots with Warner Brothers (yes, I said cahoots because Looney Tunes characters are what I think of when I hear the word cahoots) created a subsidiary line of Eating Right products just for kids.
 It’s called Eating Right Kids and it has various everyday products that have been modified to be a little healthier.
 Or at a minimum, are promoted by a friendly character to help encourage kids to agree to these healthier foods.

 As an example, we tested the Eating Right Kids pasta rings.
 They are whole wheat and I fully expected them to taste, um, like whole wheat pasta.
 But I tried them alongside the girls, as did DH, and we all thought they tasted great!
 They don’t look any different than the pasta “O’s” that kids are used to but these are made from whole wheat.